-The Secure Core servers I tested for this Proton VPN review were not very fast.
+The SC servers I tested for this review were not very fast.
 However, this is not surprising since traffic is getting routed and encrypted over two locations.
 This adds more latency and will be slower than a single-hop connection.

 Here is one Secure Core server connection from Switzerland to the US using the WireGuard protocol:

 Proton VPN’s secure core is slower than other servers.
 You can see the ping (latency) is somewhat high.
 This would not be the best VPN for gaming, where low ping is important.
 Gamers should instead use single-hop servers close to their location.